yzAlvin/csharp-workshop/dependency-injection.md

 ## Intro

-It is assumed that you have some understanding of inheritance and interfaces, as they will be needed for this.
+It is assumed that you have some understanding of inheritance, interfaces, and how to run C# code, as they will be needed for this.

 There are _a lot_ of misunderstandings around dependency injection around the programming community.
 Hopefully, this guide will show you how